The correct rules of salat in Saheeh hadith

 It is better to offer the Zuhr prayer a little late in the hot summer and a little earlier in the Esha prayer in the hot winter.
 However, if you do not feel pain, it is better to perform the Esha prayer after one-third of the night.
 (Bukhari, Mishkat H / 590-91)

 It is not permissible to start the prayer at sunrise, noon, and sunset.
 (Muslim, Mishkat H / 1039-40)

-Similarly, there is no prayer from Asr prayer to sunset and from Fajr prayer to sunrise.
+Similarly, there is no prayer from the Asr prayer to sunset and from the Fajr prayer to sunrise.
 (Muttafaq alaih, Mishkat H / 1041)

 In the light of various hadiths, many scholars have said that ’cause-specific prayers are permissible at forbidden times.
 Such as Tahiyatul Masjid, Tahiyatul Ozu, Salat of the solar eclipse, Funeral prayer, etc. Jum’ar salat is permissible at noon.